Sunday 15 November 2020

 Halbertal helpfully locates an earlier parallel source which offers a different type of distinction: this time not between purchased meat and found meat, but between two types of purchases, one from a store and the other from a booth at the market.
 With respect to a store, any degree of doubt regarding the meat renders it unkosher.

 This makes sense.
 A store run by a reputable businessman will acquire kosher certification or, at least, show concern to maintain standards and thus a good reputation.
 Shops in Golders Green are likely to prominently display Kosher certification unless they aren't in fact kosher.
-But, equally, booths selling 'Granny Cohen's meat pies' at a Charity event should be deemed to be kosher even though they have no certification because it would not be practical to inquire as to the reputation of the bubbe in question.
+But, equally, booths selling 'Granny Cohen's meat pies' at a Charity event should be deemed to be kosher even though they have no certification because it would not be politic to inquire too closely into the reputation of the bubbe in question.

 But in the case of the market, only doubt involving a fifty or higher percent probability that the meat is unkosher renders it unfit for consumption.
 In other words, even if a slim majority of the butchers selling meat in the market are Jewish, that slight probability tilts the scale such that one may assume the meat is kosher.
 Although the fifty-one percent probability is the same if the meat was purchased from a shop or a booth in a market, Jewish law treats them differently.
 Why?
 Here, Halbertal offers a compelling explanation.